itsdave/boot-tools/README.md

 aid with booting of Pine A64 and Pinebook.

-This repository is primarily meant to access Pine as USB mass storage when using USB OTG A-to-A cable.
+This repository is primarily meant to access Pine as USB mass storage when using USB A-to-A cable.

 This requires for your device to be run in FEL mode.